Explore the topics below to learn about features for families in Google Play.

 Find family-friendly content

-- Games: Select Family.
+- Select your settings.

 Ads in Family apps

 Ads are expected to be consistent with the maturity rating of the app or game.
+Ad serving can change over time so you should check what types of ads are being shown from time to time.

 Use parental controls to restrict mature content